B.S.: University of Illinois, Urbana-Champaign

 Postdoctoral fellowship: University of North Carolina, Chapel Hill

-Cynthia Nau Cornelissen is the director of the Center for Translational Immunology.
+Cynthia Nau Cornelissen is a Distinguished University Professor, associate director of the Institute for Biomedical Sciences and the director of the Center for Translational Immunology.
 Cornelissen obtained her Ph.D. from the University of Illinois in Urbana-Champaign working with Dr. Jordan Konisky.
 She then joined the laboratory of Dr. P. Frederick Sparling as a postdoctoral fellow at the University of North Carolina in Chapel Hill.
 She stayed at UNC-CH as a research associate and a research assistant professor.
 Subsequently, she joined the faculty at Virginia Commonwealth University where she attained the rank of full professor in 2007.
 In 2019, she joined the Institute for Biomedical Sciences at Georgia State University as the director for the Center for Translational Immunology.
 Her major research interests are in bacterial pathogenesis and vaccine development against the sexually-transmitted pathogen Neisseria gonorrhoeae.
 Notable achievements include identification of key virulence factors that contribute to the pathogenesis of N. gonorrhoeae.
 Her laboratory has been continuously funded since 1996.
 She has served on the Committee for Graduate and Postdoctoral Education for the American Society for Microbiology for 15 years, six of which she served as the committee chair.
 She has been on the editorial board for Infection and Immunity since 1997 and was a chartered member of the NIH study section Bacterial Pathogenesis.
 She has been awarded a number of teaching awards for teaching both medical and graduate students.
 She has trained over 17 graduate students in addition to a number of undergraduates and high school students as a faculty member and principal investigator.